SNUGGLE UP WITH A GOOD BOOK!

 Mixed: When there is an even balance of heart-pounding effort and motionless rest.
 A good example is alpine skiing, in which you ride up on a chairlift between runs.
 Layering and venting options become important here, so you can easily transition between bundling up and cooling down.

 Programs in January

-Join us at Story Time for preschoolers every Monday and Tuesday in the Story Corner
+Join us at Story Time for preschoolers Wednesdays at 11:30 am in the Story Corner

 What do you do after school?
 Choose something special!

 After School Specials

 Limited to the first 20 kids that sign up: snacks, crafts, fun!